 \subsubsection{Evidence Collection}

-\textbf{PDF Parsing.} We first parse our curated PDF document database\footnote{https://unstructured.io/ } by extracting text chunks, tables, and figures, with the latter two stored separately as image files.
-Within the parsed text chunk, each image and table is replaced with a unique placeholder tag (e.g., \texttt{<<fig-XXX>>} or \texttt{<<tab-XXX>>}), along with its corresponding caption and parsed content to fully represent interleaved multimodal content.
-An example of this parsing process is provided in Appendix~\ref{app:parsing-exp}.
+\textbf{PDF Parsing.} We parse our curated PDF document database\footnote{\href{https://unstructured.io/}{https://unstructured.io/}} by extracting text chunks, tables, and figures, with the latter two stored separately as image files.
+Within the parsed text chunk, each image and table is replaced with a unique placeholder tag (e.g., \texttt{<<fig-XXX>>} or \texttt{<<tab-YYY>>}), along with its corresponding caption and parsed content to fully represent interleaved multimodal content.
+An example is provided in Appendix~\ref{app:parsing-exp}.

 \textbf{Chunks Grouping.} To support multimodal evidence QA, we construct a knowledge graph ($\mathcal{G}_i$)~\citep{ragas2024, peng2024unanswerability} over the parsed chunks for domain $i$, where nodes ($N_i = \{n_{i1}, n_{i2}, ...\}$) represent chunks and edges ($E_i$) denote overlapping entities (e.g., ``AI Agent Platform'').
 Chunks across three modalities (text, tables, figures), from within or across documents, are linked to form ground-truth evidence, which are then used for QA synthesis in the next step.